kunance/Campusly/README.md

 ### Current questions to be moved to wiki Q&A
 Should Nginx be installed in /usr/sbin/nginx since that is the default on ubuntu with sudo apt-get install nginx?

+Why was branch/angular/vendor not copied over to EC2 instance?
+I had to manually copy the rebuild so it's it angular/build/vendor!!!!!